Leo Tolstoy

 The inhabitants of planet Earth exist in such a state of absurdity, foolishness and stupidity that every day one reads in the newspapers of civilized countries about diplomatic relations being discussed by heads of states, whose aims are alliances against an assumed enemy and the preparation of wars, during which the people allow their leaders to dispose of them like cattle being led to slaughter, seemingly unaware that the life of every individual is his own private property.

 The inhabitants of this strange planet are all brought up with the conviction that there are nations, borders and standards, and everyone has such a weak sense of humaneness that this feeling completely disappears before the notion of the fatherland.
 Granted, if only our thinkers could all come to an agreement, this state of affairs could change, because no one wants war.
-But there are such political unions whose result is the existence of millions of parasites, and it is these parasites who need war, and they are the ones who are preventing people from reaching concord.
+But there are political unions whose result is the existence of millions of parasites, and it is these parasites who need war, and they are the ones who are preventing people from reaching concord.

 — Flammarion